 It was difficult to find this particular mill in Kimball; for one thing, there were many, and Josiah wasn’t specific which type of mill.
 I presume lumber, but cannot be certain.
 Josiah mentions several times the rate of building in Ironwood and Hurley at this time.
 I am happy to know demands of the time provided work for his growing family.

-6. It looks like baby Faith, Ida and Lew’s daughter, continued to pack on the pounds.
+6. It looks like baby Faith, Ida and Lew’s daughter, continued to grow like a weed.
 As of this writing, she was now a whopping 19 pounds at five months old, having gained four pounds since March.
 There was no mention of Josiah’s baby daughter in this letter.
 Faith was the sixth child (of seven) of Ida and Lewis Seeber (family chart is in Letter #2).

 While learning the reason for Josiah’s name change, it helps and hinders.
 I know the reason, but with double the research hits, at times it’s more confusing.
 I may also never know which exact buildings Josiah worked on, I do know the area, and possibly some of the houses.
 I am grateful he wrote down some of the dimensions.
 That helps match possible sites.